-The African American Intellectual History Society (AAIHS) is pleased to announce the 2018 Maria Stewart Prize for the best journal article in black intellectual history.
-Named after abolitionist and women’s rights activist-intellectual Maria Stewart, the prize will recognize the best journal article concerning black intellectual history (broadly conceived) published between January 2017 and December 2017 by members and non-members of AAIHS.
+The African American Intellectual History Society (AAIHS) is pleased to announce the 2019 Maria Stewart Prize for the best journal article in black intellectual history.
+Named after abolitionist and women’s rights activist-intellectual Maria Stewart, the prize will recognize the best journal article concerning black intellectual history (broadly conceived) published between January 2018 and December 2018 by a member of AAIHS.
 The winner will receive $500, an award certificate, and a featured spot on Black Perspectives.
 The prize is open to scholars at all stages of their academic careers.
-The award winner will be announced formally at the 2018 AAIHS Conference in March.
+The award winner will be announced formally at the 2019 AAIHS Conference in March.

-All application materials should be received by December 15, 2017 at 11:59PM EST. Please send a PDF of the article and a nomination letter* (briefly summarizing the article’s main argument and contributions to the field) to AAIHS: email@example.com
+All application materials should be received by December 1, 2018.
+Please send a PDF of the article and a nomination letter* (briefly summarizing the article’s main argument and contributions to the field) to firstname.lastname@example.org.

 *Self-nominations are welcome and encouraged.

-Dr. Derrick P. Alridge, University of Virginia (chair)
+- Dr. Derrick P. Alridge, University of Virginia (Committee Chair)

-*Please do not email submissions to the committee–send all submissions and inquires directly to AAIHS (firstname.lastname@example.org)
+*Please do not email submissions to the committee–send all submissions and inquires directly to email@example.com.

 - David P. Stein, “‘This Nation Has Never Honestly Dealt with the Question of a Peacetime Economy’: Coretta Scott King and the Struggle for a Nonviolent Economy in the 1970s,” Souls 18, no. 1 (March 2016): 80–105.